 - Clean design elements

-Following these best practices for healthcare website design creates better user experiences, which builds brand loyalty in the nearly 80% of internet users who are seeking information on their health or medical conditions online.
+Following these best practices for healthcare website design creates better user experiences, which builds brand loyalty for your healthcare organization in the nearly 80% of internet users who are seeking information on their health or medical conditions online.